snakehead007/localhosted-invoice-administration/README.md

 start the server by:
 --

-starting the database
+#### starting the database

+Linux:

 ```
   mongod
 ```

+Windows/MacOS:

+Ensure that Mongodb server is running, and you have database running on port 27017

-starting node
+#### starting node

+Linux/MacOs:

+use this command in the installed directory

 ```
   node start
 ```

+Windows:

+Execute file "start.bat"

 preparation
 --